What will it be like to be at a new residency?

 What type of research opportunities are available?

 Residents can work on a variety of projects.
 Our robust EMR lends to easy data retrieval.
 With support from our regional division of research, clinical questions and quality improvement ideas are abundant.
 Residents will be teamed with their advisor for initial and ongoing planning of their projects.
-We are actively hiring a Resident Research Project Manager for San Jose, who will work directly with residents to develop their projects from day one.

 I’m going to be busy.
 How can I thrive and still stay fit?